FalknerLab/FalknerEphys/README.md

 Will register a given tiff stack (from PNI light sheet, CM-DiI channel) to Allen CCFv3 and apply the given channel map to automatically reconstruct shank trajectories and map NPX channel #s to 3D coordinates in Allen space.

+The clustering right now is not terribly robust, so you probably will want to just see the data before importing it into Napari.
+To do that, run:

+`falknerephys -brainreg "your_path_to_histology.tiff" -notrace True -minsig 350 `

+where -notrace True skips the shank clustering and -minsig is the minimum fluorescence value to render as voxels

 # Running Demos (WIP)
 [Demo scripts](falknerephys/demos/) show processing steps for the different Falkner Lab data streams